Out-of-Bounds Access

 A common cause for segmentation faults is accessing an array wayyyyyy out of bounds.

 Segmentation fault errors can be very cryptic.
 Your program just stops (“crashes”) and you get a message that basically just says “Segmentation fault”—no line number, no context, nothing.
-We'll eventually introduce you to a tool that can help to give you more information for debugging these errors.
+We'll eventually introduce you to a tool that can help give you more information for debugging these errors.

 At the very least you now know that if you get a segmentation fault, you should be suspicious of your array indices!